top of page

 • A processed Assigned Vehicle Identification Number (VIN) Application form from the Insurance Bureau of Canada (IBC).
 Depending on the vehicle, trailer and/or motorcycle an inspection may be required.

-• Vehicles, trailers and/or motorcycles with unusual operating characteristics must be referred to Alberta Transportation Safety Branch for an inspection to ensure compliance with basic equipment requirements
+• Vehicles, trailers and/or motorcycles with unusual operating characteristics must be referred to Alberta Transportation Safety Branch for an inspection to ensure compliance with basic equipment requirements.

 Converted Buses